-Whole life insurance policies have a unique feature that make them ideal vehicles for growing and protecting wealth—cash value.
+Whole life insurance policies have a unique feature that makes them ideal vehicles for growing and protecting wealth—cash value.
 But how does cash value work?
 How does it grow?
 How do you access your money and what are the tax implications?
 Let’s break it down.

 What is the Cash Value of Whole Life Insurance?